Basic Types

 A bool will be either true or false.
 Although a bool is only a single bit of data, it should be noted that it is stored in a byte.

-Character literals
+Character literals¶

 A character literal is a value enclosed in ''.
 Its value is interpreted as being its ASCII value for a single character.

 It is also possible to use 2, 4 or 8 character wide character literals.
 Such are interpreted as ushort, uint and ulong respectively and are laid out in memory from left to right.
-This means that the actual value depends on the endianess of the target.
+This means that the actual value depends on the endianness of the target.

-• 2 character literals, e.g. 'C3', would convert to an ushort.
+- 2 character literals, e.g.

 The 4 character literals correspond to the layout of FourCC codes.
 It will also correctly arrange unicode characters in memory.
 E.g. Char32 smiley = '\u1F603'

-Floating point types
+Floating point types¶

 As is common, C3 has two floating point types: float and double. float is the 32 bit floating point type and double is 64 bits.

-Floating point constants
+Floating point constants¶

 Floating point constants will at least use 64 bit precision.
 Just like for integer constants, it is possible to use _ to improve readability, but it may not occur immediately before or after a dot or an exponential.